 Our courses for 2020 and 2021 are now open for booking.

-All future courses for 2020 will be taking place online.
-Courses in 2021 will be evaluated closer to the time and a decision made based upon the Government Guidelines at that time.
+All future courses for 2020 and the start of 2021 will be taking place online.
+Courses throughout 2021 will be evaluated closer to the time and a decision made based upon the Government Guidelines.

 When it is safe to do so, all courses will take place at ‘Clockwork’ (formerly ‘Ziferblat’)- a wonderful space in the heart of Manchester, UK.

 Clockwork has great facilities, includes free coffee, cake and wifi.